nwheels-io/NWheels/README.md

     }
 }
 ```
-Stunning high-usability user interfaces are handled separately by UX experts in corresponding interaction platforms.
-The experts create UI technology stacks, and provide code generators that implement conceptual models for those stacks.
-Numerous themes and variations are allowed.
+Stunning high-usability user interfaces are created separately by UX experts in corresponding interaction platforms.
+The experts build UI technology stacks, and provide code generators that implement UI models on top of those stacks.
+User interfaces are allowed to have numerous themes and variations.

+Sometimes though, all this is not enough.
+Certain UI areas demand unique touch.
+In such cases, parts of generated platform-specific code and assets can be manually adjusted or replaced.

-Besides the web interaction platform, our goal is to support also mobile native apps, desktop apps, SmartTV, IVR, IoT, and more.
+Besides the web, we aim to support mobile native apps, desktop apps, SmartTV, IVR, and IoT platforms.

-# How it works

-### cross-platform

-- NWheels-based applications are developed in C# and target cross-platform .NET Core.
-The legacy .NET Framework can also be targeted on Windows only.

-### all-in-C#

-- Mechanical and repetitive coding is eliminated.
-Layers outside of core business logic are based on declarative and concise C# programming models.
-For example, user interface, data access, claims-based authorization, and network communications including RESTful APIs are expressed through declarative models.

-### technology abstraction

-- Application code is abstracted from concrete technology.
-Usually, there is no need to program against variety of platforms, languages, and frameworks, which comprise technology stacks of a complete system.
-Instead, technology-specific code generators transparently implement application models per concrete technology.

-- Nevertheless, manually-written technology-specific code is allowed for cases that require full control over the underlying technology.

-### domain design and building blocks

-- NWheels does not dictate how application problem domains should be coded.
-Yet, similar to technology abstractions, programming

-inherit and adapt pre-existing *_building block domains_*, contributed by experts in those domains.
+# Getting Involved

+Community is a vital part of the NWheels project.
+We aim to build a friendly and welcoming contribution ecosystem around our project.

+NWheels would benefit from contributions in many different areas:
+- technology stack expertise
+- business domain expertise
+- infrastructure and DevOps
+- general quality software development

 # How it works